Silicon: benefits, dosage, contraindications

 Synergies

-Silicon is suggested for relieving rheumatism (osteoarthritis).
-In a multicenter, randomized double-blind study, choline-stabilized orthosilicic acid showed symptomatic improvement in men, but not women, after 12 weeks of supplementation, which was associated with a slight but significant reduction in biomarkers related to cartilage degradation.
+Silicon is suggested to relieve rheumatism (osteoarthritis).
+In a multicenter, randomized, double-blind study, choline-stabilized orthosilicic acid showed symptomatic improvement in men, but not in women, after 12 weeks of supplementation, which was associated with a small but significant reduction in biomarkers related to cartilage degradation.

 Posologie

-Silicon helps maintain hair, nail, and/or skin health.
-Additionally, arterial walls contain large amounts of collagen and elastin synthesized by fibroblasts.
-Silicon is involved in the synthesis and arrangement of elastin fibers, collagen, and mucopolysaccharides and it is therefore essential.
+Silicon helps maintain the health of hair, nails and/or skin.
+Moreover, arterial walls contain large quantities of collagen and elastin synthesized by fibroblasts.
+Silicon is involved in the synthesis and arrangement of elastin, collagen and mucopolysaccharide fibers and is therefore essential.

 Posologie

-Silicon helps maintain the health of hair, nails, and/or skin.
-Silicon concentrates in the skin and even more in nails, fur, and hair.
+Silicon helps maintain the health of hair, nails and/or skin.
+Silicon is concentrated in the skin and even more so in the nails, body hair and scalp hair.
 It contributes to the strength and high resistance of keratinized tissues.

 Posologie